 They did very well in the reserve until a recent severe drought affected them and a management decision was made to move the rhinos to the eastern shores of Lake St Lucia to ensure their survival.
 The drought has since broken and the population is recovering well.

-This budget spreadsheet will help you work out the cost of a Mkhuze self drive safari or back to the South Africa safari page
+Work out the cost of a Mkhuze self-drive safari or back to the South Africa safari page